 Music is an important part of school life at The Patch.
 We currently have two specialist music teachers and several visiting instrumental teachers.
-Students attend weekly music lessons in the music room as part of our rotations program.
 During this session, it is The Orff approach which is the underlying teaching methodology used by both specialist teachers.